seothemes/genesis-starter-theme/README.md

 # Genesis Starter Theme

-A search engine optimized, mobile-first starter theme for the Genesis Framework with a modern development workflow.
+A search engine optimized, mobile-first, flexbox-based starter theme for the Genesis Framework with a modern development workflow.

 ## Features

-* Optimized HTML, CSS & JS output
+* Fully responsive, lightweight menus with pure CSS menu-toggle buttons that combine into one on small screens.
-* Sass for stylesheets
+* Superfish menu for keyboard navigation and other accessibility enhancements.
-* Gulp for compiling assets, optimizing images
+* Accessible skip links and read more links with descriptive screen-reader text.
-* Customizer support
+* Mobile-first, flexbox-based CSS with combined rules, selectors and media queries for the smallest minification possible.
-* WooCommerce support
+* Exhaustive, valid schema.org microdata.
-* Page Builder support
+* Robust Gulpfile included for automatically compiling assets, optimizing images, i18n, theme zip packaging and more.
-* Video background
+* Sass/SCSS partials, variables, mixins and functions included.
-* Page templates
+* Custom logo, header and background support with postMessage transport.
-* Front page content setting
+* Custom colors with postMessage transport.
-* Front page order setting
+* Front page Hero section widget area with custom background image or video upload.
-* Front page widgets setting
+* Dynamic, flexbox-based widget areas that automatically adjust column widths.
-* Footer widgets setting
+* Built in support for [Roots Soil](https://roots.io/plugins/soil/) and [Cleaner Gallery](https://wordpress.org/plugins/cleaner-gallery/) plugins.
-* Flexible widget areas
+* Gravity Forms and Simple Social Icons CSS/SCSS reset.

 ## Requirements